mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 [Window1]	$ ./step2_start.acmeair.sh

-This starts a container called acmeair_baseline.
+This starts a container called acmeair_baseline_400m with, you guessed it a container memory limit of 400MB and one CPU core.
 It doesn't start the server as a daemon so that you can see the output along with the server startup time:

+	The defaultServer server started in 3.214 seconds.

-Once the server has started, take a look at Window3 at the podman stats and you'll see that this server uses about 100MB of
+Once the server has started, take a look at Window3 at the podman stats and you'll see that this server uses about 80MB of memory after starting :

-memory:
+ID            NAME                   CPU %       MEM USAGE / LIMIT  MEM %       NET IO      BLOCK IO           PIDS        CPU TIME     AVG CPU %
+423dc558c688  acmeair_baseline_400m  4.23%       79.6MB / 419.4MB   18.98%      0B / 0B     8.192kB / 0B       47          5.836339s    12.82%

 3. Start the load